 The beginning of e-commerce was not easy.
 Consumers were leery of entering their credit card information online.
 But on 9.11, with the fall of the Twin Towers in New York, America came together under one flag….
 The American Flag.
 The fear of online shopping fell with the instant surge of patriotism.
 Flags sold out across the country.
 In response to consumer requests for Red White and Blue on everything, a retail store on the first floor of the Taborian Hall aka Flag and Banner’s headquarters was opened to the public.
 This boutique boasts “More Than Just a Flag Store” with patriotic decorations, home and garden decor, clothing, jewelry, toys and more.
 All inventory was made available to purchase online, making FLAGandBANNER.com a global store.

 After 20 years of renovating the Taborian Hall, Kerry realized the renovation of the Dreamland Ballroom would always be beyond her budget.
 Therefore in 2009, she petitioned nonprofit status to create the Friends of Dreamland Ballroom in hopes of saving and protecting its legacy.
-Arkansas’ local PBS station, AETN recognized the significance of Dreamland’s place in history and produced a documentary with a premiere date of August 2017.
+Arkansas’ local PBS station, AETN recognized the significance of Dreamland’s place in history and produced a documentary “Dream Land: Little Rock’s West 9th Street” which premiered in April of 2017.
 In addition, the University of Arkansas at Little Rock helped publish a history book, The Temple of Dreams, which is now available for purchase on line.

 In the true spirit of entrepreneurship, Kerry looks for opportunities everywhere.
 During the Flag and Banner staff meetings, she noticed there was always someone sharing a customer’s story of inspiration.
 It happened with such regularity, that she began to think AFB should share the stories with other people through a self-published magazine.
 When she mentioned this idea to her employees, they loved it!
 That night, one of them had a dream that it would be called Brave Magazine.
 In the fall of 2014, the first bi-annual edition of Brave was distributed to 8,000 flag customers statewide in Arkansas.